Compact-bounded topological groups: Basic properties

+\item $G$ has no non-trivial convergent sequences. \end{enumerate} As a consequence of (1)–(4), all compact subsets of $G$ are finite.
+Clearly, the group G fails to be weakly compact-bounded. \end{proof}

-\begin{exam} There is an weakly compact-bounded space not compact-bounded. \end{exam} \begin{proof} If $X=\Psi(\mathcal{A})$ is the Isbell-Mr\'owka space (where $\mathcal{A}$ is a maximal almost disjoint family on $\omega$), then $X$ is locally compact and pseudocompact, thus it is weakly compact-bounded space (Proposition \ref{fk}).
+\begin{exam} There is a Tychonoff weakly compact-bounded space that is not compact-bounded. \end{exam} \begin{proof} If $X=\Psi(\mathcal{A})$ is the Isbell-Mr\'owka space (where $\mathcal{A}$ is a maximal infinite almost disjoint family of infinite subsets of $\omega$), then $X$ is locally compact and pseudocompact, thus it is weakly compact-bounded space (Proposition \ref{fk}).
 But $\omega$ is a countable dense subset of isolated points of $X$, thus $X$ is not compact-bounded (Proposition \ref{isolated}). \end{proof}